Jypear/tocketry/docs/cookbook/robust_applications.rst

 `Red Mail's <https://red-mail.readthedocs.io>`_
 email handler and add it to the logger that handles the task logs.
-Red Mail is an advanced email sending library created by Rocketry's author.
+Red Mail is an advanced email sending library created by Tocketry's author.

 .. code-block:: python